spych

 Installation

-Recommended: pipx
+Recommended: uv

-pipx install spych
+uv tool install spych

 Alternative: pip